Jean-Pierre Voyer

-Jean-Pierre Voyer (born 1938, Bolbec) is a post-situationist French philosopher.
-His main thesis is the non-existence of economy, and he claims to be inspired by Hegel and Marx, although he is very critical of the latter.
-He criticizes utilitarianism.
-Jorion has also published in the Revue de Mauss, a French anti-utilitarian journal.
+Jean-Pierre Voyer (b.
+1938, Bolbec, d.
+2019, Pont-Audemer) was a post-situationist French philosopher.
+His main thesis was the non-existence of economy, and he claimed to be inspired by Hegel and Marx, although he was very critical of the latter.
+He criticized utilitarianism and has been published in the Revue de Mauss, a French anti-utilitarian journal.